yxlin/yxlin.github.io/_docs/basics/leastsq.md

 "rdiffusion".

-Next, the objective function took the drift rate parameter from the optimization routine and put it at the first position of the "pvec" object.
+Next, the objective function took the drift rate parameter from the optimization routine and put it in the first position of the "pvec" object.
 I fixed the second to fifth parameters by manually entering their values.
 The objective function then simulated "nsim" number of diffusion processes.
 I passed 10,000 to the nsim object.